MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name for display to users of the app, for example `java-spring-webapp-auth-b2c`.
+   - In the **Name** section, enter a meaningful application name for display to users of the app - for example, `java-spring-webapp-auth-b2c`.
    - Under **Supported account types**, select **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/login/oauth2/code/`.
 1. Select **Register** to create the application.